 Maybe you heard it in a punchline on the television show Silicon Valley, or maybe you heard it from a serious VC looking to invest in a company.
 Either way, you’ve probably heard the question: does it scale?
-All jokes aside, scalability is a key concept for not only Solutions Architects, but anyone in the DevOps world.
+All jokes aside, scalability is a key concept for not only Solutions Architects, but anyone in the DevOps world and key for cloud enablement initiatives.
 So let’s talk a little bit about the concept of scalability in cloud computing.

 What is scalability?